llsaboya/hitchens/about.md

 At 17, adolescence brought him rebellion: Lefebvre refused to attend classes because he found them boring.

 Lefebvre de Saboya admired the poets of the 19th century and wanted to experience the same bohemia as his inspirers.
 Had several loves made & broken.
-It is said that he wrote the most beautiful poems declaring his love, hatred, resentment, and hope.
+He wrote the most beautiful poems declaring his love, hatred, resentment, and hope.

 A demonstration of Lefebvre's curmudgeon in 2002, during the physics major.
 He argued with teachers who underestimated his reasoning ability.
 He did not attend classes anymore.
 He failed all subjects due to lack of frequency, but he obtained grade A in all the tests of the semester.